M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 ></iframe>

 Looking at the graph, the observed TVD is very common in terms of the permutated TVDs.
 Because the p-value is ~0.981, we fail to reject the null hypothesis, showing that there is no dependence of `voidgrubs` missingness on `result`

 ## Hypothesis Testing
+In hypothesis testing, the goal is to assess if there is a significant difference in the observed statistic.
+In this project, we are interested in how `totalcs` is affected by the presence of more grubs.

+For background, in League of Legends, having more Void Grubs generally leads to more towers being taken because of the increased tower damage.
+This leads to more minion waves being pushed, therefore leading to generally a higher increased `totalcs`.

+For this hypothesis test, Absolute Mean Difference (AMD) is more useful than TVD, because the column `totalcs` is given as a numerical value.
+This, along with `totalcs` being roughly normally distributed, leads to AMD being more sutible than TVD.

+When deciding how to split up `voidgrubs` into two groups to allow for permutation testing, I decided to split it as:
+- 0 - 3 void grubs
+- 4 - 6 void grubs
+This is because since there are about three usual outcomes: getting 0 grubs, 3 grubs and 6 grubs, it's hard to split up the games evenly.
+I decided that 0 - 3 grubs is a group because it shows that a team either didn't prioritize grubs, or got them to trade for an early dragon.
+However, having more than 3 grubs shows that a team is prioritizing them and actively gives up other neutral objectives in order to get more grubs.

+**Null Hypothesis** - The mean of `totalcs` for teams with more than 3 `voidgrubs` is the same for teams with less than 3 void grubs

 ## Framing a Prediction Problem
 ## Baseline Model
 ## Final Model